Rotary-Interact/Website/README.md

 ## For Rotary Officers
 Rotary Officers will only ever need to access the Event Database for manual editing.
 They should **never** view, edit, or open the Member Database.
+They should **never** share the Event Database or Member Database (but can share the Rotary Credit Spreadsheet).
 They should **never** directly edit the Rotary Credit Spreadsheet.
 Updates will be made by the website based on edits in the Event Database.
-Rotary Officers should never create, rearrange, rename, or delete columns in the either databases or the Rotary Credit Spreadsheet.
+They should **never** create, rearrange, rename, or delete columns in either databases or the Rotary Credit Spreadsheet.
 ### Creating an event
 To create an event:
 - Open the Event Database spreadsheet.
 - Navigate to the Staging (not Main) sheet/tab.
-- Enter the event details.
-Select the top cell in each column for an explanation of the column.
+- Enter the event details, leaving the ID column blank.
+Hover over the top cell in each column for an explanation of the column (this is only on cells with the black tab in the top right corner).
 - It is the responsibility of the officers to ensure that the event details are correct and that the data is valid per the column descriptions.
 - When the event is ready to be published (e.g., at the next meeting), copy/paste the row of the event to the Main sheet/tab.
 ### Finding event participants